Doing Business in Bangladesh

 - Indian-Ocean Rim Association (IORA)

-- Trade Preferential System of the Organization of Islamic Cooperation (TPS-OIC)
+- Trade Preferential System of the Organisation of Islamic Cooperation (TPS-OIC)

 - Asian Clearing Union (ACU)